RMITLibrary/easy_cite/2022-build/markdown/ieee.md

 Author(s) initials.
 Family name(s), "Title of article," abbrev. *Title of Magazine*, vol. (volume number), no. (issue number), pp. first and last pages of the article, Month (if available) Year.
 [Online].
 Available: name of database

-> {.ieee-refs}[4] &nbsp; F. Rothganger, “Special report: Can we copy the brain?
+> {.ieee-refs}[4] &nbsp;&nbsp; F. Rothganger, “Special report: Can we copy the brain?
 The dawn of the real thinking machine,” *IEEE Spectr*., vol. 54, no. 6, pp. 22-25, May 2017.
 [Online].
 Available: IEEE database {/.ieee-refs}

 ###### end-subtype-content